tahseenadit/self-study/Data Engineering/GCP_Best_Practices.md

 When dealing with petabytes of data, consider using BigQuery.
 BigQuery thrives on massive data, efficiently crunching numbers with its columnar storage and parallel processing.
 BigQuery's serverless nature offers numerous advantages:

+## BigQuery's Deep Dive: Columnar Storage & Parallel Processing

+**Columnar Storage: From Rows to Columns and Beyond**

+- Forget the simplistic row-based organization.
+BigQuery thrives on **columnar storage**, where each data attribute (e.g., user ID, timestamp, purchase amount) resides in its own **columnar file**, optimized for specific data types.
+Think of it like having a separate library for each attribute, organized by genre (numerical, categorical, etc.).

+- **Compression Unleashed:** Each column gets squeezed using techniques like **LZ4** and **Zstandard**.
+Imagine replacing repetitive values with codes (think "1,1,1,1" becoming "4*1").
+This "dictionary encoding" shrinks data size like a compression sock for your storage needs.

+- **Data Skipping: The Art of Avoidance:** Need only specific attributes?
+BigQuery skips irrelevant columns entirely, drastically reducing data scanned.
+Imagine searching a library for a specific author's works, ignoring all other bookshelves.

+**Parallel Processing: Unleashing the Power of Many**

+- **SIMD (Single Instruction, Multiple Data):** Picture a CPU with multiple cores, each simultaneously processing different elements within a column.
+Think of it like having a team of analysts, each crunching numbers on separate portions of the same data, delivering results in parallel.

+- **Distributed Processing: The Global Orchestra:** BigQuery isn't a single server; it's a globally distributed system!
+Your query transforms into smaller tasks, dispatched to numerous machines worldwide.
+Imagine an orchestra, where each instrument plays its part (filtering, aggregating) and the conductor (BigQuery) assembles the final symphony (your results).

+- **Slot Management & Resource Orchestration:** BigQuery allocates resources (slots) based on query complexity and data size.
+It's a dynamic dance, ensuring efficient utilization of distributed processing power.
+Think of it like a conductor meticulously assigning tasks to musicians based on their skills and the piece's demands.

+**Beyond the Basics: Deep Dive into Optimization Techniques**

+- **Materialized Views:** Pre-computed aggregates for frequently accessed data, like having cheat sheets for common queries, saving precious processing time.
+- **Clustering:** Organizing data based on frequently used columns for faster retrieval, like arranging library books by genre for easier browsing.
+- **Cost-Based Optimization:** BigQuery analyzes your query and chooses the most efficient execution plan, like a chess grandmaster strategizing the best moves for victory.

 **Unmatched Scalability**: It can handle massive queries without worrying about server limitations.
 **Cost-Effectiveness**: You only pay for the resources used, making it ideal for bursty workloads.
 **Hassle-Free Management**: No need to provision or manage servers, saving you time and effort.